-- Bluehost has a running partnership with Weebly, a premier website builder.
-Weebly is one of the best at what it does, and this feature makes it even easier for amateurs to get their websites up and running.
+- Has a running partnership with Weebly, a premier website builder.
+Weebly is one of the best at what it does, and this feature makes it even easier for amateurs to get their websites up and running;

-- Bluehost is an officially recommended web host by WordPress.
-Only two other Web-hosts share this status
+- It is an officially recommended web host by WordPress.
+Only two other Web-hosts share this status;

-- Bluehost’s security infrastructure allows you to set up SSH access to your account, block IP addresses and install your own premium SSL certificate if you so wish.
+- The security infrastructure allows you to set up SSH access to your account, block IP addresses and install your own premium SSL certificate if you so wish;

-- The Blue flash feature is a special customer care feature which allows you access to experts dedicated to helping you get your WordPress website up and running.
+- Blue flash feature is a special customer care feature which allows you access to experts dedicated to helping you get your WordPress website up and running;

 - Automatic WordPress Plugin and Theme updates.

-SiteGround also has some extra features on ground too;
+SiteGround also has some extra features on the ground too:

-- SiteGround offers SSH access with all their plans
+- Offers SSH access with all their plans;

 Major Differences between SiteGround and Bluehost

-- Bluehost offers free domain, while SiteGround doesn’t
+- Bluehost offers a free domain, while SiteGround doesn’t.

 - SiteGround has free daily automatic backups, Bluehost doesn’t.